tapfortap/Corona/README.md

 The Tap for Tap Corona Plugin

-The source will be avaialable as soon as possible.
-Thanks for your patience.
+The source will be available as soon as possible.
+Thank you for your patience.